sushil2601/javaScript_practise/NODEJS.md

             .The server sends back a response.
             .The socket is closed.

-        .This happens for every reques
+        .This happens for every request

     .How Libuv Handles Sockets:
         .Libuv (used in Node.js) interacts with the OS using sockets for networking.